 - plication of the tongue

-All three findings are only seen in about 25% of cases, with orofacial oedema being the dominant finding and presenting sign in 42% of cases.
+All three findings are only seen in about 25% of cases, with orofacial edema being the dominant finding and presenting sign in 42% of cases.

-Imaging findings are confined to confirming preseptal orbital oedema.
+Imaging findings are confined to confirming preseptal orbital edema.

 - 1. Cockerham KP, Hidayat AA, Cockerham GC et-al. Melkersson-Rosenthal syndrome: new clinicopathologic findings in 4 cases.
 Arch.
 Ophthalmol.
 2000;118 (2): 227-32. - Pubmed citation

 - 2. Van de scheur MR, Van der waal RI, Van bodegraven AA et-al. Cheilitis granulomatosa and optic neuropathy as rare extraintestinal manifestations of Crohn's disease.
 J. Clin.
 Gastroenterol.
 34 (5): 557-9.
 J. Clin.
 Gastroenterol. (link) - Pubmed citation

 - 3. Cabrera-gómez JA, Echazabal-santana N, Real-gonzález Y et-al. Hereditary Melkersson-Rosenthal syndrome and multiple sclerosis.
 Mult.
 Scler.
 2005;11 (3): 364-6.
 Mult.
 Scler. (link) - Pubmed citation